Vanhouttestien/book_swap/readme.md

 - [This code](https://css-tricks.com/snippets/css/typewriter-effect/) was adapted and used for the typewriter Effect
 - On the website of the  [w3schools](https://www.w3schools.com/) I found a lot of information and codes for a variety of problems encountered
 - Varies parts of the website were inspired by the love running website from Code institute
+- code for zoom-in effect of heroimage adpated from https://www.30secondsofcode.org/css/s/zoomin-zoomout-animation

 ### others
 - The icons used  are from [font awesome](https://fontawesome.com/)